artusoma/pyodenn/README.md

 A module for Python that solves simple first and second order differential equations using neural networks.

 # Acknowledgements
-Dr. Morten Hjorth-Jensen (Michigan State University and University of Oslo, Norway) offered this idea in a class for a project which I did, and eventually expanded into this module.
-His guidance gave the groundwork for this module.
-Code from Kristine Baluka Hein (Department of Informatics, University of Oslo, Norway) led to the current implementation of the Neural Nets.
+This package originated in a class taught by Dr. Morten Hjorth-Jensen (Michigan State University and University of Oslo, Norway).
+This idea came from him first, and his guidance during the early stages of this package led to here!